The Most Useful App Is Find My Friends

 Updated at 11:00 a.m.
 ET on November 20, 2019.

-You simply can’t get around New York without GPS.
-I know this is not literally true because generations of people did it, but it is true for me: I bought my first smartphone in 2014, my first summer in the city, solely for Google Maps.
-And a year ago, I convinced my friends to share their locations with me “indefinitely” in Apple’s Find My Friends app.
+You simply can’t get around New York City without GPS.
+I know this is not actually true, because generations of people did it, but it is true for me: I bought my first smartphone in 2014, my first summer in the city, solely for Google Maps.
+And a year ago, I persuaded my friends to share their locations with me “indefinitely” in Apple’s Find My Friends app.

 It’s not that I fear for my friends’ safety in any real way.
 (We’ve all been to college, which is statistically more dangerous for a woman than anything we’re doing now.)
 That isn’t why I asked them to give me access to their location at all hours of the day and night, forever.
 What I wanted most was the sense of shared plot, by way of literal plotting.

 The idea was that I could wake up and watch them.
 When we made dinner plans, I could catch them exactly as they rounded the corner to the restaurant.
 Sitting on my stoop, waiting for one of them to bring over a bottle of wine, I could track her little blue bubble as it lurched down my block.
-It made friendship seamless, like in the movies: We could meet up easily and at any time, and our storylines were all spliced together into one coherent drama.
-Bored or lonely or sad or indescribably anxious, I could open the app and click down the list—she’s at work, she’s at the movies, she’s at the worst bar in Brooklyn, why is she there?
+It created friendship seamless, like in the movies: We could meet up easily and at any time, and our story lines were all spliced together into one coherent drama.
+Bored or lonely or sad or anxious, I could open the app and click down the list—she’s at work; she’s at the movies; she’s at the worst bar in Brooklyn, why is she there?
 All my people, scattered around the city, doing their things, living their lives, then returning to places where I knew they were okay.
 “Where the fuck am I?” my friend Katie texted the group chat one day at 3 a.m., alongside a photo of dozens of pairs of high-end sneakers, arranged in neat rows on the floor of a strange apartment.
 A rhetorical question, because of course we all knew exactly where she was.

 Not everyone feels so swoony about Find My Friends.
-Even Cult of Mac, a near-festishistic daily news blog about Apple products (tagline: “Tech and culture through an Apple lens”), called the app both “useful” and “evil” upon its release.
+Even Cult of Mac, a near-fetishistic daily news blog about Apple products (tagline: “Tech and culture through an Apple lens”), called the app both “useful” and “evil” upon its release.

-Two years ago, I co-hosted an episode of a podcast with my friend Ashley Carman (whose location I can see at all times), in which we asked our coworkers why they’d made the choice to use location-sharing apps.
-Before he would answer the question, The Verge’s policy editor Russell Brandom told us, “I guess I would just start from the premise that you believe you’re making these choices from your own free will, when in fact you’re operating in a system that’s been created by corporations to extract information out of you that can be used to target advertising.”
+Two years ago, I co-hosted an episode of a podcast with my friend Ashley Carman (whose location I can see at all times), in which we asked our co-workers why they’d made the choice to use location-sharing apps.
+Before he would answer the question, The Verge’s policy editor, Russell Brandom, told us, “I guess I would just start from the premise that you believe you’re making these choices from your own free will, when in fact you’re operating in a system that’s been created by corporations to extract information out of you that can be used to target advertising.”
 (That is how Russell talks, and of course he is right.)

 I understand that I should be worried about being watched all the time in the abstract.
 I’m not unconcerned about surveillance, but I do think it’s unlikely that Find My Friends has anything to do with the bad stuff, which I can’t do anything about.
 It’s not like I can track anyone who doesn’t consent to being tracked.
 Evil, how?